v4ngelix/w8-tracker/README.md

     * Save credentials in a .env file.
 * DEVOPS:
   * Set up PM2 to keep node.js back-end running on the server.
+  * NB!
+It seems that I'm unable to deploy node based applications on zone virtual server.
   * Find a way for continuous deployment with zone.ee server and github repository.